The Story Behind VPP's Nature Explorers Program

 But even more importantly, we’re passing on a love and appreciation for nature.
 If we want our children to take care of the earth, we must first teach them to enjoy it.
 My hope is that the Explorers program will do just that.

-About the author: Sarah Bradford came to VPP as a parent in 2005 and joined the teaching staff in 2009.
-She received her Early Childhood Education at Diablo Valley College and CSUB and is pursuing a graduate degree at St. Mary’s College.
+About the author: Sarah Bradford is the Director at Valley Parent Preschool.
+She received her BA in Leadership and Organizational Studies from St. Mary's College and her Early Childhood Education from CSUB.
 Sarah was voted “most likely to be a teacher” when she was in middle school, and her commitment to working with young children and their families has continued to this day.